abipalli/semioverse/README.md

 ---

-# Oxels
+# Card

-The Oxel class extends JavaScript's built-in Map class thus preserving the insertion order of key-value pairs, where keys and values can be of any type.
+The Card class extends JavaScript's built-in Map class thus preserving the insertion order of key-value pairs, where keys and values can be of any type.
 This class represents a node in a graph-like data structure.
-Each instance of the Oxel class can store key-value pairs, where both keys and values can be other Oxel instances or any other types.
+Each instance of the Card class can store key-value pairs, where both keys and values can be other Card instances or any other types.
 This creates an intricate web of sets of iterable associations/relationships that are the key-value pairs of each Card.

 The Card class includes methods such as thread, weave, navigate, and swap, each functionally representing different components of meaning and facilitating the creation, navigation, and transformation of the Card graph.